Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2022.

 Bose is synonymous with great headphones and with noise-cancelling too.
 The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, which can make choosing the best Bose headphones tricky.

-The good news is that Bose has won a string of awards for its most recent noise-cancellers.
-The ground-breaking wizardry blocks out ambient noise - aeroplane engines, the rumble of a train, office chatter - and, if you think that they offer a solution to you personal audio problems, then you might well be right.
+The good news is that Bose has won a string of awards for its most recent noise-cancelling headphones.
+The company's ground-breaking tech blocks out ambient noise – aeroplane engines, the rumble of a train, office chatter – offering a neat solution to you personal audio problems.

-Bose offers a range of noise-cancelling headphones to suit every budget, and diversified into other types of cans – including sporty true wireless earbuds and premium wireless over-ears.
+Bose as also diversified into other types of headphones, including sporty true wireless earbuds and premium wireless over-ears.
 So, whether you’re looking to shut out the world, bring your favourite songs to life or smash your fitness goals, Bose has a pair of headphones to suit your needs.

 Want to get active and cut the cord at the same time?
 There’s a lot to love about these sporty, lightweight wireless earbuds.
 They offer surprisingly rich sound and punchy bass that'll get your toes tapping (or feet pounding the treadmill, maybe).